Skip to main content

 In 2017, Brother Roger King was found guilty of a number of sexual abuse offences committed at the school in the 1970s and 1980s.

-In 2018, Brother Desmond Eric (“Neil”) Richards, who was already serving a custodial sentence for historic abuse charges, was further sentenced to additional gaol time for offences he committed at St Patrick’s in 1986 and 1987.
-These charges related to abuse of students who at the time, were in Years 5 and 6.
+In 2018, Brother Desmond Eric (“Neil”) Richards, who was already serving a custodial sentence for historical abuse charges, was further sentenced to additional jail time for offences he committed at St Patrick’s in 1986 and 1987.
+These charges related to abuse of students who, at the time, were in Years 5 and 6.

 Paying for their Sins